-True, long trips may be out for awhile - but only until inventive geniuses come up with an energy substitute for gasoline - and they will.
+We were around when gasoline had to be rationed.
+It presented no great problem then, and neither will it again if everyone cooperates.
+True, long trips may be out for awhile - but only until inventive geniuses come up with an energy substitute for gasoline - and they will and they will.

 Meanwhile, your recreational activities need not suffer.
-Give serious consideration to what the immediate vicinity has to offer.
+Give serious consideration to what the immediate vicinity has to grass looks greener at a distance-but it ain't neces-

-Recreational facilities in your county alone are probably more abundant than you realise - and chances are you haven't visited many of them.
+Recreational facilities in your county alone are probably more abundant than you realize - and chances are you haven't visited many of them.

 Why not try camping, fishing and hunting in the close-by areas?
-Always the grass looks greener at a distance-but it ain't necessarily so?
+Always the grass looks greener at a